 Chena Hot Springs Resort operates a big indoor pool and handsome outdoor wading lake, all of it constantly replenished by pungent mineral spring water that rises from the earth at about 165 degrees Fahrenheit.
 It’s probably the most accessible and popular hot springs in the state, and it’s a snap to visit as a day trip from Fairbanks.

-The hot springs provides heat to a private greenhouse, supporting tropical plants and lush greenery.
 Three concrete tubs offer a chance to soak in the soothing mineral water.
-To make arrangements for a visit, contact the Hot Springs Bathhouse where for $5 you can soak amid the splendor of grapes, Asian pears and flowers
+To make arrangements for a visit, contact the Hot Springs Bathhouse where for $5 you can soak amid the splendor of grapes, Asian pears and flowers.
+Currently Closed.

 Pilgrim Hot Springs is a green oasis for Nome residents who yearn for trees and the sound of leaves rustling in the wind.
 Pilgrim has historic value too, first as a gold rush resort and later as a Catholic mission.
 Then there are the springs themselves.
 At 178 degrees F, they are a literal hot spot in the Arctic north.

 Skiing or snowshoeing to this remote natural hot springs is one of the classic winter wilderness adventures in Alaska.
 You can also arrange a snowmachine to take you back to the hot springs.

 Temperature 117 degrees Farenheit

 Located on Hot Springs Creek, 30 miles northeast of Ruby.
 There is a group of 20 or so springs along the creek.
 A 1911 U.S. Geological Survey team reported finding a 2‑room cabin and 2 small bathhouses on the springs.
 Today, Melozi Hot Springs is the site of a private fly-in wilderness lodge; phone (907) 892‑6987.
 Temperature 131 degrees Farenheit

 Temperature 129 degrees Farenheit